Dustylemny/ExtendedColorConfigMod/README.md

-//for slugcat display in story menu, and if you have a specific texture to add to your slugcat.
+//for slugcat display in story menu, and if you have a specific texture to add to your slugcat. this mod automatically tries to search it

-//Do note
-[this mod tries to find other body parts by searching for (first bodypart)"illustrations/SLUGCATNAME_pup_off.png", (second bodypart)"illustrations/SLUGCATNAME_face_pup_off.png", (Third body part)"illustrations/SLUGCATNAME_unique_pup_off.png" or (Other body parts)"illustrations/SLUGCATNAME_BodyPartName_pup_off.png",
+//tries to find
+(first bodypart)"illustrations/SLUGCATNAME_pup_off.png",
+(second bodypart)"illustrations/SLUGCATNAME_face_pup_off.png",
+(Third body part)"illustrations/SLUGCATNAME_unique_pup_off.png"
+or (other body parts)"illustrations/SLUGCATNAME_BodyPartName_pup_off.png",

 (if custom slugcat first body part and second body part is not found, it will automatically default to "illustrations/pup_off.png" and "illustrations/face_pup_off.png", the rest will be defaulted to "illustrations/colorconfig_showcasesquare")

-so FOR SIMPLICITY name your files as what the mod tries to find]
+so FOR SIMPLICITY name your files as what the mod tries to find first]

 //else if you want to add your own custom name, make sure to type this format in one line
 //vvvvvvvv